 There’s a possibility that because LightSail has been through so many tests these past few years, its components are aging.
 The motor could be encountering increased resistance during deployment, which would cause it to draw more power.

-This is a good time to mention that there are actually two LightSail spacecraft: LightSail-A and LightSail-B. Right now, both are slated to fly, but only model B will attempt controlled solar sailing.
+This is a good time to mention that there are actually two LightSail spacecraft: LightSail 1 and LightSail 2.
+Right now, both are slated to fly, but only model 2 will attempt controlled solar sailing.
 Model A is slated for a shakedown cruise that will test deployment of the sails and operation of the spacecraft.
 However, its orbit will not take it to a high enough altitude where the acceleration from solar sailing can overcome atmospheric drag.
-Since LightSail-B will fly much higher, it has been kept in more pristine condition, while LightSail-A has borne the brunt of testing.
+Since LightSail 2 will fly much higher, it has been kept in more pristine condition, while LightSail 1 has borne the brunt of testing.

 In the meantime, the full flight system has been tentatively rescheduled for the last week of June.
 However, that's pending resolution of the power anomaly.
 We'll stay tuned.